Jason Loewenstein: Solo work

 Loewenstein's first official solo work came under the name of Sparkalepsy with the Heather's Overbite EP, released in 1994.

 In 2002, he produced and played every instrument on his first solo album At Sixes and Sevens, which was released on Sub Pop.
-The touring band for that record included Kevin Mazerelli and Bob D'Amico, who would later join Jason in playing with the Fiery Furnaces in addition to forming Circle of Buzzards with him in 2008, as well as eventually joining Sebadoh when they reformed in 2011.
+The touring band for that record included Kevin Mazzarelli and Bob D'Amico, who would later join Jason in playing with the Fiery Furnaces in addition to forming Circle of Buzzards with him in 2008, as well as eventually joining Sebadoh when they reformed in 2011.
 In late 2016 it was announced that Jason would be releasing a new solo record on Joyful Noise Recordings titled Spooky Action.
 A single for the song Machinery was released before the release date of June 16, 2017 was announced.
 The album was promoted partly through a unique tour of small DIY house shows throughout the South and the Midwest booked by Jonathan Lee Horne from Joyful Noise Records.
 In a Subaru Outback, with a backing band featuring Bob D'Amico and Matthew Friedberger, they performed in living rooms, basements and illegal venues.
-The uniqueness of this tour was in the fact that all tickets were online, all the venues were non commercial (private houses, basements, etc) and voluntarily given by the hosts!
+The uniqueness of this tour was in the fact that all tickets were online, all the venues were non commercial (private houses, basements, etc.) and voluntarily given by the hosts.
 The idea for doing the early shows came from drummer Bob D'Amico who has convinced Sebadoh to do the same.